ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/cloud/aws/budget-actions/images/4.png)

 2. Under Set **alert threshold**, for Threshold, enter the amount that needs to be reached for you to be notified.
 This can be either an absolute value or a percentage(choose using drop down).
-For example, say you have a budget of 200 dollars.
-To be notiﬁed at 160 dollars (80% of your budget), enter 160 for an absolute budget or 80 for a percentage budget.
+For example, say you have a budget of $200.
+To be notiﬁed at $160 (80% of your budget), enter 160 for an absolute budget or 80 for a percentage budget.

 Next to the amount, choose **Absolute value** to be notiﬁed when your costs exceed the threshold amount.
 Or, choose **% of budgeted amount** to be notiﬁed when your costs exceed the threshold percentage.